mixophrygian/ct-blog/tasks.md

 #Project Roadmap
 6/3:
-  -fix auth0 mismatched state bugs
+  -add cancel to "new/edit entry" form - show will lose changes prompt -fix auth0 mismatched state bugs
-  -affiliate user id to auth0 account as meta data -set up authenticated calls to mysql api with auth_token for all of the calls that get made to the DB
+  -affiliate user id to auth0 account as meta data - google if this is how it's supposed to be done -set up authenticated calls to mysql api with auth_token for all of the calls that get made to the DB

+  *milestone!*
+  - start looking into how to host a mysql db on Ec2 / to talk to an Ec2 -Auth0 is gonna need new whitelisted domains and apis -Big goal: Push up big update to prototype site for Justin!
+    Major adds: User account with own entries, absorbs unclaimed entries

   x-restore pagination
   x-show user a prompt when inheriting orphaned entries from localstorage